itsmenewbie03/org-link/README.md

+# Nah I'd win

+> [!CAUTION]
+> This branch is a mark to remind me that I messed up badly by hastily deciding the we should use svelte.
+> **Massive Skill Issue** on my end.

 # OrgLink

 OrgLink - A Feature-rich Multitenant Attendance System for Student Body Organization in universities.

-# Nah I'd win

-> [!CAUTION]
-> This branch is a mark to remind me that I messed up badly by hastily deciding the we should use svelte
-> _Massive Skill Issue_ in my end.

 # Getting Started